You Won't See Trump's Taxes Before Election Day, But He Could Face Bigger Problems

 The Supreme Court sends case back to Lower Court, arguments to continue.
 This is all a political prosecution.
 I won the Mueller Witch Hunt, and others, and now I have to keep fighting in a politically corrupt New York.
 Not fair to this Presidency or Administration!— Donald J. Trump (@realDonaldTrump) July 9, 2020

-Setting the record straight, though: the high court has never said a president has immunity from all forms of subpoenas.
+Setting the record straight, though: The high court has never said a president has immunity from all forms of subpoenas.
 While the Justice Department's Office of Legal Counsel has advised that a president should not be indicted while in office, the Supreme Court in U.S. v.
-Nixon forced the release of secret White House tape recordings that eventually led to Nixon's resignation.
+Nixon forced the release of secret White House tape recordings that eventually led to Richard Nixon's resignation.

 Do we know what the New York grand jury is investigating?

-We don't know exactly what the grand jury is investigating – it's secret.
+We don't know exactly what the grand jury is investigating — it's a secret.
 But it could be anything and everything related to Trump, the Trump Organization and people around him.
-That's made pretty clear by the reaction from Vance after the ruling.
+That was made pretty clear by the reaction from Vance after the ruling.

 "This is a tremendous victory for our nation's system of justice and its founding principle that no one — not even a president — is above the law," Vance said in a statement.
 "Our investigation, which was delayed for almost a year by this lawsuit, will resume, guided as always by the grand jury's solemn obligation to follow the law and the facts, wherever they may lead."